smilent/smilent.github.io/_posts/web/2016-01-10-correct-linenos-in-jekyll.md

 {% endhighlight %}

 I make line numbers right-aligned.
 The last six lines are to prevent user from selecting line numbers.

+***NOTE***:

+Thanks to *yajunwf*, I noticed that line numbers are still copied to clipboard even though they are not highlighted.
+According to <a href="https://css-tricks.com/almanac/properties/u/user-select/">this post</a>, whether line numbers are copied depends on the web browser you use.